 For schools designated as needing intensive support, AIR will conduct a more rigorous needs assessment.
-AIR will supplement the needs assessment process with additional data collection and analysis as well as an intentional shared meaning-making process to strengthen the link between the needs assessment results and school improvement planning.
+AIR will expand the needs assessment process to include additional data collection and analysis, specifically additional focus groups with stakeholders including students (in schools with students in grades 6 and above).